cauebasantos/Artificial-Intelligence-Class-Homework/m&c_bfs/README.md

-# Missionaries and Cannibals Solution
+# Missionaries and Cannibals Problem
-Solved using BFS
+Solved using BFS Algorithm